-State Information Sharing and Analysis Center (MS-ISAC) are releasing this joint CSA to disseminate known Rhysida ransomware IOCs and TTPs identified through investigations as recently as September 2023.
-Rhysida-an emerging ransomware variant-has predominately been deployed against the education, healthcare, manufacturing, information technology, and government sectors since May 2023.
-The information in this CSA is derived from related incident response investigations and malware analysis of samples discovered on victim networks.
+The Federal Bureau of Investigation (FBI), Cybersecurity and Infrastructure Security Agency (CISA), and the Multi- State Information Sharing and Analysis Center (MS-ISAC) are releasing this joint advisory to disseminate known Rhysida ransomware IOCs and TTPs identified through investigations as recently as December 2024.
+Rhysida has predominately been deployed against the education, healthcare, manufacturing, information technology, and government sectors since May 2023.
+The information in this advisory is derived from related incident response investigations and malware analysis of samples discovered on victim networks.

-FBI, CISA, and the MS-ISAC encourage organizations to implement the recommendations in the Mitigations section of this CSA to reduce the likelihood and impact of Rhysida ransomware and other ransomware incidents.
+FBI, CISA, and the MS-ISAC encourage organizations to implement best practices to defend against ransomware and the Rhysida-specific recommendations in the Mitigations section of this advisory.